MicrosoftDocs/memdocs/windows-365/enterprise/set-up-tenants-windows-365-gcc.md

 However, extra steps are needed to upload custom images on the Microsoft Hosted Network for Azure AD join-only Cloud PC.
 In this case, follow these steps before uploading your Custom Image.

-You will need Commercial and Gov credentials and line of sight to both tenants to execute the script.
+You'll need Commercial and Gov credentials and line of sight to both tenants to execute the script.

 1. Make sure you have both commercial and government credentials.
 2. Make sure you have line of sight to both tenants.